Oralmanke/fire-detection/README.md

 ## Results

 The project went through two training runs.
-The second run runned in YOLO11s, trained longer with early stopping, used a higher input resolution, and added hard-negative / confuser images to the data.
+The second ran runned in YOLO11s, trained longer with early stopping, used a higher input resolution, and added hard-negative / confuser images to the data.